CasiN335/corCoDa-for-python/README.md

 df_new = corCoDa(df)
 ````
 ### Limitations:
+- As of now only does the Pearson correlation
 - The input must be a Pandas dataframe or Numpy array
 - There can be no 0/NaN/string/negative values in the dataframe/array
 - There must be more than 2 columns in the dataframe/array